Metro NY Minute – February 2014

 Milestones and Transitions

-The Rev. Jennifer Kelleher will be installed as Minister by the UU Congregation of Somerset Hills (Somerville NJ) on January 12 at 4:00 pm at Raritan Valley Community College, Branchburg NJ.
+The Rev. Jennifer Kelleher was installed as Minister by the UU Congregation of Somerset Hills (Somerville NJ) on January 12.

-The Rev. Sarah Lenzi will be installed as Minister by the UU Fellowship of Briarcliff, Croton, and Ossining (Croton-on-Hudson NY) on March 2 at 5:00 pm.
-Location to be determined.
+The Rev. Sarah Lenzi will be installed as Minister by the UU Fellowship of Briarcliff, Croton, and Ossining (Croton-on-Hudson NY) on March 2 at 5:00 pm at the Temple Israel of Northern Westchester in Croton-on-Hudson NY.
 Note: Previously scheduled for December 8.

-The Rev. Jude Geiger, Minister at the UU Fellowship of Huntington (NY), shares his thoughts in his latest piece in the Huffington Post, titled “Helplessness: Lessons From Childhood.”
+The Rev. Jude Geiger, Minister at the UU Fellowship of Huntington (NY), shares his thoughts in his latest piece in the Huffington Post titled “Blocking Votes, Selling Guns.”
 Read the article.